towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 #Functions for Adjusting Difficulty
 -----------------------------------------------
 **Increase Difficulty**
-A NEW GAME now defaults to the SET battle style in the options menu.
+A NEW GAME now defaults to the SET battle style and hard mode in the options menu.
+Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off.
+Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty.
-Playing on the SET battle style now imposes several changes to the game's systems that increase difficulty:
+Playing in hard mode imposes several changes to the game's systems that increase difficulty:
 1 - Enemy trainer pokemon are assigned level-appropriate StatEXP whereas they previously had none.
 2 - Enemy trainer pokemon have randomized DVs of 8 or better whereas they previously all had values of 8 or 9.
 3 - Stat boosts granted by badges are disabled during trainer battles.